We are committed to sound Biblical theology

 Even though our methods and worship styles may be progressive, our doctrines are as traditional as they come.

 Below you'll find our statement to be quite similar to the vast majority of evangelical churches (which was intentional).
 Substance plants a large number of churches ranging from charismatic to conservative evangelical.
 Because only 9.1% of Americans go to any Evangelical church of any kind, we're not a church that sees much logic in dividing over all sorts of theological issues.
-And even though we are an ultra-contemporary and non-denominational church, we belong to many large and notable evangelical organizations such as the National Association of Evangelicals and the Association of Related Churches.
+And even though we are an ultra-contemporary and non-denominational church, we belong to many large and notable evangelical organizations such as the Association of Related Churches.
 So below is a list of a few essentials.

 We believe that the Holy Bible, and only the Bible, is the authoritative Word of God.
 It alone is the final authority in determining all doctrinal truths.
 The Bible, in its original writing, is both inspired and inerrant (II Timothy 3:16; II Peter 1:20-21; Proverbs 30:5; Romans 16:25-26).

 We believe that the Godhead eternally exists in three persons: the Father, the Son, and the Holy Spirit.
 These three are one God, having precisely the same nature, attributes, and perfections, and are worthy of precisely the same homage, confidence, and obedience.
 (Mark 12:29; John 1:1-4; Matthew 28:19-20; Colossians 1:15-17; Philippians 2:6,).